masazone/CLionArduinoPlugin/test/com/vladsch/clionarduinoplugin/generators/cmake/cmake_formatter_spec.md

 cmake_minimum_required(VERSION 2.99.99)
 "\
 message("\
+This is the first line of a quoted argument. \
+In fact it is the only line but since it is long \
+the source code uses line continuation.\
+")
 .
 CMakeFile[0, 192]
   Command[0, 39] text:[0, 22, "cmake_minimum_required"] open:[22, 23, "("] arguments:[23, 38, "VERSION 2.99.99"] close:[38, 39, ")"]